Napata: Assyrian invasion and end of the Twenty-fifth dynasty

 Pharaoh Taharqa's reign and that of his eventual successor, his cousin Tantamani, were filled with constant conflict with the Neo-Assyrian Empire.
 Around 670 BC, emperor Esarhaddon (681–669 BC) conquered Lower Egypt, but allowed local kingdoms there to exist in order to enlist them as his allies against the Kushite rulers of Upper Egypt, who had been accepted with reluctance.

 When King Ashurbanipal succeeded Esarhaddon, the Kushite king Taharqa convinced some rulers of Lower Egypt to break with Assyrians.
 However, Assurbanipal overpowered the coalition.
 He appointed Necho I, ruler of Memphis and Saïs.
 Necho was the first king of the Twenty-sixth Dynasty (664–525 BC) of Egypt, which is also known as the "Saïte Dynasty".

-In 664 BC, the Assyrians laid the final blow, sacking Thebes and Memphis.
+In 664 BC, the Assyrians struck the final blow, sacking Thebes and Memphis.
 The same year, Taharqa died.
 The new Kushite king, Tantamani (664–653 BC), killed Necho I that same year when he tried to invade Lower Egypt.
-However, Tantamani was unable to defeat the Assyrians, who backed Necho’s son, Psamtik I. Tantamani eventually abandoned his attempt to conquer Lower Egypt and retreated to Napata.
-However, his authority over Upper Egypt was acknowledged until the 8th regnal year of his reign at Thebes (or 656 BC), when Psamtik I dispatched a naval fleet to Upper Egypt and succeeded in placing all of Egypt under his control.
+However, Tantamani was unable to defeat the Assyrians, who backed Necho's son, Psamtik I. Tantamani eventually abandoned his attempt to conquer Lower Egypt and retreated to Napata.
+However, his authority over Upper Egypt was acknowledged until 656 BC, when Psamtik I dispatched a naval fleet to Upper Egypt and succeeded in placing all of Egypt under his control.

 The 25th dynasty ended with its rulers retreating to Napata.
 It was there (at El-Kurru and Nuri) that all 25th dynasty pharaohs are buried under the first pyramids that the Nile valley had seen since the Middle Kingdom.

 The Napatan dynasty continued to rule the Kushite state, which flourished in Napata and Meroë until at least the second century AD.